sqlparser/sqlflow_public/README.md

 ## SQLFlow Introduce

 The SQLFlow is a tool helps you collect data lineage information by analying the SQL scripts in a governed data environment.
-It scan SQL code to understand all the logic and reverse engineer it, to build an understanding of how data changes and which data serves as input for calculating other data.
+It scans SQL code to understand all the logic and reverse engineer it, to build an understanding of how data changes and which data serves as input for calculating other data.

 Once the metadata of the data lineage is ready, SQLFlow presents a nice clean graph to you that tells